stormpath/stormpath-documentation/source/auth_n.rst

       * - refreshToken
         - Object (Stormpath\Resource\RefreshToken)
         - The Refresh Token as an object.
+(Only available via the Password Grant Type)

       * - refreshTokenString
         - String (JSON Web Token)